EntySquare/entycats/README.md

 # entycats
-contracts of HAP (collection and delievery)
+contracts of HAP (HSF collection and usdt delievery)